mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A struct cannot inherit from another struct, but can utilize composition of structs.

-Struct fields whose names start uppercase (exported) are visible in other packages that import the package that defines the struct.
+Struct fields whose names start with an uppercase letter (exported) are visible in other packages that import the package that defines the struct.
 Otherwise fields are only visible in the package that defines the struct.

 It is often desirable to define a type for a struct to